List of labor commissioners of North Dakota

-The following is a list of Labor Commissioners of North Dakota.
-The office was established in 1966 when it, along with the North Dakota Agriculture Commissioner, split from the North Dakota Commissioner of Agriculture and Labor.
+The following is a list of labor commissioners of North Dakota.
+The office was established in 1966 when it, along with the agriculture commissioner, split from the commissioner of agriculture and labor.
 The office was an elected position on the no-party ballot from 1966 to 1998.
-Since 1999, the commissioner has been appointed by the Governor of North Dakota, and is part of the North Dakota State Cabinet.
+Since 1999, the commissioner has been appointed by the governor of North Dakota, and is part of the North Dakota State Cabinet.